William Clifford (bishop): Bishop

 On 29 January 1857 Clifford was appointed the Bishop of the Diocese of Clifton.
 His consecration to the Episcopate took place at the Sistine Chapel on 15 February 1857.
 The principal consecrator was Pope Pius IX, with George Errington as co-consecrator.

 When Nicholas Wiseman died in 1865, a prevailing view was that Clifford should succeed him as Archbishop of Westminster.
 Liberal Catholics were pleased with his response at that time to the Syllabus of Errors.
 Robert Aston Coffin briefed in a papal audience with Pius IX against this choice as "less than worthy".
-The formal process involved the Westminister Chapter submitting a terna (list of three candidates, alphabetical, as suggestions with no binding effect) to the Pope.
+The formal process involved the Westminster Chapter submitting a terna (list of three candidates, alphabetical, as suggestions with no binding effect) to the Pope.
 As the Chapter met, it was told by John Morris of advice from Rome not to nominate George Errington; Errington had clashed with Wiseman in the later 1850s, causing Wiseman to ask for his removal from office, and had been in retirement from 1860.
 In the event, the Chapter nominated Clifford, Errington and Thomas Grant.
 Further, Clifford and Grant wrote to say that they did not wish to be considered.
 Lord Palmerston conveyed through Odo Russell the British government's view that Grant was the best candidate.

 The Pope took these proceedings very badly.
-In a letter to Bishop George Talbot of the College of Propaganda in Rome, Henry Edward Manning explained his objections to Errington, and to Clifford, saying of the latter "We should be overrun with worldly Catholics and a worldly policy without his meaning or knowing it."
+In a letter to George Talbot in Rome, Henry Edward Manning explained his objections to Errington, and to Clifford, saying of the latter "We should be overrun with worldly Catholics and a worldly policy without his meaning or knowing it."
 In the end Manning became the new Archbishop.

 In 1866 Clifford bought the Prior Park College premises, sold during the 1850s, which again became a Catholic school.